Lee "Scratch" Perry: Later career

 In 2003, Perry won a Grammy for Best Reggae Album with the album Jamaican E.T.
 In 2004, Rolling Stone ranked Perry number 100 on their list of the 100 Greatest Artists of All Time.
 He teamed up with a group of Swiss musicians and performed under the name Lee Perry and the White Belly Rats, and toured the United States in 2006 and 2007 using the New York City-based group Dub Is a Weapon as his backing band.

 After meeting Andrew W.K. at SXSW in 2006, Perry invited him to co-produce his album Repentance.
 The album, released on 19 August 2008 through Narnack Records, featured several guest artists including Moby, Ari Up, producer Don Fleming, drummer Brian Chippendale, and bassist Josh Werner.

 In 2007, Perry's song "Enter the Dragon" was sampled on the track "Carrots" by Panda Bear of Animal Collective.
 As well, Perry was selected by Animal Collective in 2011 to perform at All Tomorrow's Parties, which the band curated in May 2011.
 That same year, he recorded Rise Again with bassist and producer Bill Laswell; the album featured contributions from Tunde Adebimpe, Sly Dunbar, and Bernie Worrell, and was released on Laswell's M.O.D.
 Technologies label.

 In 2008, Perry reunited with Adrian Sherwood on The Mighty Upsetter.
-Between 2007 and 2010, Perry recorded three albums with British producer Steve Marshall who he met at Pyramid Arts Development in Hackney.
+Between 2007 and 2010, Perry recorded three albums with British producer Steve Marshall whom he met at Pyramid Arts Development in Hackney.
 The albums featured performances by Keith Richards and George Clinton.
 Two of these albums, End of an American Dream (2008) and Revelation (2010), received Grammy nominations in the category Best Reggae Album.